-Promotional products are items used to promote a product, service or company program including advertising specialties, premiums, incentives, business gifts, awards, prizes, commemoratives and other imprinted or decorated items.
+Promotional products, ranging from anywhere between a key ring, a diary, custom coins to a pen and mug etc are items used to promote a product, service or company program including advertising specialties, premiums, incentives, business gifts, awards, prizes, commemorative and other imprinted or decorated items.
 Promotional merchandise is a valuable marketing tool that can help to establish brand awareness of a company among consumers.
 Promotional products are also a great way for companies to communicate their message in a memorable way.

 However, it is important for companies to manage the process of sourcing promotional goods effectively.
 In many companies problems can arise when promotional goods are purchased by inexperienced buyers from unapproved suppliers.
 This can result in the products being purchased across the company having an inconsistent quality, which can be damaging to the companies brand.
 A lot of time and energy can be spent inefficiently sourcing the goods, which can be bought from a huge variety of suppliers at vastly differing prices and quality.
 And as many suppliers are based in the Far East, buyers need to understand local pricing, duties, testing and shipping to ensure they receive the right product to enhance their promotional strategy.
 So what is the right way for companies to source promotional goods effectively in order to maximise the considerable benefits promotional products offer?